opencast/opencast/docs/guides/developer/docs/infrastructure/nexus.md

 packaging   | The file type (effectively), this should match the filename's extension    | mp2 version     | The artifact's version                                                     | 1.1 generatePom | Whether or not to generate a pom file automatically                        | true

+#### Help with push to the remote Nexus repository

+Uploading to Nexus is more difficult than it should be: You can't just run deploy:deploy-file.
+This script is handy when you need to manually upload something like a previous release.
+Make a copy of `~/.m2/repository/org/opencastproject/*` to `$SOURCE_FILES` inside of your git clone, check out the version you're uploading, then run this script.
+There will be numerous errors as it processes things that either don't have artifacts, or don't have artifacts in the version you're uploading, but those can be ignored.

+    #!/bin/bash

+    CORE_NEXUS="nexus.virtuos.uos.de:8081"
+    SOURCE_FILES="nexus_copy"

+    uploadVersion() {
+      ls $1 | while read line
+      do
+        mvn deploy:deploy-file -DrepositoryId=opencast -Durl=http://$CORE_NEXUS/nexus/content/repositories/releases -Dfile=$SOURCE_FILES/$line/$2/$line-$2.jar -DgroupId=org.opencastproject -DartifactId=$line -Dversion=$2 -DgeneratePom=true -Dpackaging=jar
+      done
+    }

+    git checkout <VERSION>
+    uploadVersion ~/.m2/repository/org/opencastproject <VERSION>